 Using the administrator's database connection, user accounts are created for anyone who is going to have access to the product library.
-Create a new user according to instructions in step 15.
+To create a new user, the person must first be added as a product library user, then permissions can be assigned.